 At Mickey’s Not So Scary Halloween Party guests can dress up and kids can trick or treat.
 There are rare characters to be found, plenty of exclusive, spooky-fun entertainment, snacks and experiences that you won’t want to miss.

 4. Food and Wine

 Starting on August 29 and running until November 23, the International Food and Wine Festival returns to Epcot for 2019.
 The event features pairing and tasting events, seminars, global kiosks, presentations, celebrity chefs and more.

 This delicious festival adds another layer to Epcot, so you should try and plan on spending at least two days visiting this park during your Disney World fall vacation.

 5. Attractions Not To Be Missed

 New attractions and points of interest to discover throughout Disney this fall are, Star Wars Galaxy’s Edge at Hollywood Studios and the Disney Skyliner, which will provide transportation via gondolas on suspended cables.

 The Skyliner will operate at Pop Century, Art of Animation, Caribbean Beach, Riviera, Epcot and Hollywood Studios.

 There are so many changes coming to Epcot both this year and next.
-“Illuminations” is in its final year, which I recently got to experience again during Disney Dreamers, and will be replaced in early October by a show called Epcot Forever.
+“Illuminations” had its final year, which I recently got to experience again during Disney Dreamers, and was replaced in early October by a show called Epcot Forever.

 Whether you want to say goodbye to Illuminations, or see it’s replacement, it will all be happening this fall and you don’t want to miss a magical minute.